Updated June 10, 2026 by europeexplored

 Categories: Estonia, Nature

-Thayatal National Park is one of Austria’s most beautiful but least-known protected areas — a dramatic 13-kilometre-long valley on the Czech border where the Thaya River has carved a deep, meandering canyon through ancient metamorphic rock, creating a richly forested landscape that is home to wildcats, black storks, and over 40 species of orchid.
-Together […]
+Thayatal National Park is one of Austria’s most beautiful but least-known protected areas, a dramatic 13-kilometre-long valley on the Czech border where the Thaya River has carved a deep, meandering canyon through ancient metamorphic rock, creating a richly forested landscape that is home to wildcats, black storks, and over 40 species of orchid.
+Together with […]

 Tags: animal-world, austria, bad-weather, beautiful-landscapes, bedrock-granite, borders, castles, czech-side, diversity, flora-and-fauna, forests, hectares, national-park, national-park-podyji, national-park-thayatal, nature, nice-city, plant-species, rare-species, steep-cliffs, thaya, vegetation, vertebrates, water-reservoir, znojmo